great-expectations/great_expectations/docs/terms/data_docs.md

 - which <TechnicalTag relative="../" tag="datasource" text="Datasources" /> to document (by default, all)
 - whether to include Expectations, validations and profiling results sections
-- where the Expectations and validations should be read from (filesystem, S3, or GCS)
+- where the Expectations and validations should be read from (filesystem, S3, Azure, or GCS)
-- where the HTML files should be written (filesystem, S3, or GCS)
+- where the HTML files should be written (filesystem, S3, Azure, or GCS)
 - which <TechnicalTag relative="../" tag="renderer" text="Renderer" /> and view class should be used to render each section

 For more information, please see our guides for [how to host and share Data Docs in specific environments](../guides/setup/index.md#data-docs).